Thulium-Drake/ansible-role-dns_server/README.md

 This role will provide a means to install, configure and update a local DNS server with information for systems in the network.

-This role uses PowerDNS as the server.
+This role uses PowerDNS as the server and can be used for deployment of Active Directory.

 The only supported OS for this role (for now) is Debian, as I did not have an environment with CentOS/RHEL on hand when developing this.